Pacita Madrigal-Warns

-Maria Paz Paterno Madrigal-Warns (nee Madrigal) (May 4, 1915 – September 12, 2008), commonly known as Pacita Madrigal-Warns (from 1945 to 1956), later Pacita Madrigal Gonzales (from 1956 until her death), was a Filipina ballet dancer, former beauty queen, and politician.
+Maria Paz Paterno Madrigal-Warns (nee Madrigal) (May 4, 1915 – September 12, 2008), commonly known as Pacita Madrigal-Warns (from 1945 to 1956), later Pacita Madrigal Gonzalez (from 1956 until her death), was a Filipina ballet dancer, former beauty queen, and politician.
 She served as the administrator of the Social Welfare Administration (SWA) under Ramon Magsaysay's cabinet from 1953 to 1955 and was a Senator of the Philippines from 1955 to 1961 during the Third and Fourth Congresses; she was the second woman to be elected to the Philippine Senate.
 As a senator, Madrigal-Warns authored the bill that would become Republic Act No. 3060, which created the Board of Censors for Motion Pictures in 1961.

 In 1970, a corruption scandal at the National Cottage Industries Development Authority (NACIDA) led to Madrigal-Warns' resignation as its administrator.

 Early life and education

 Maria Paz Paterno Madrigal was born on May 4, 1915, to Vicente Madrigal López of Albay, a Filipino-Spanish business tycoon and senator from 1945 to 1953 and Susana Ramos Paterno of Laguna.
 Second of seven siblings, Maria Paz, or Pacita, grew up in San Miguel, Manila.

 Madrigal-Warns studied in Philippine Women's University and became Colegio de San Juan de Letran's Princess of Education at the age of fifteen.
 She graduated class valedictorian in the same school, and later entered Sorbonne University in Paris.
 She took business administration degree at the University of Santo Tomas where she graduated magna cum laude.
 She also took finishing courses at the Le Collège Féminin de Bouffemont in France, and at Dale Carnegie Course and Powers School in New York.

 In 1934, she joined the Manila Carnival (equivalent to today's Binibining Pilipinas) under the sponsorship of Dee Tees, the country's leading publication during that era.
 She was defeated by Clarita Tankiang, a Chinese mestiza, for the crown.

 In 1941, Madrigal-Warns was in New York when the Second World War reached the Philippines.
 During that time, Pacita enlisted as a volunteer nurse for the Red Cross and Walter Reed Army Medical Center.